ArthurGaleev/Topological-features-with-clustering-algorithms/README.md

 # Topological-features-with-clustering-algorithms

-Compatibility of topological features with KMeans, Deep Embedding Clustering, Contrastive Clustering algorithms
+The coursework on Topological Point Cloud Clustering method.
+The work investigated compatibility of topological features with KMeans, Deep Embedding Clustering, Contrastive Clustering algorithms on MNIST and CIFAR10 datasets.